Exit Planning

 Selling When You're Ready vs. Selling When You Have To

+The difference between these two outcomes isn't luck, and it isn't timing.
+It's the months of preparation that happened before the listing ever went live.
 Exit planning is what separates the owners who sell on their terms from the ones who sell on someone else's.
-At Smith Allen Group, we work with restaurant owners across Southern California to build a deliberate path from where you are today to the strongest possible sale — whether that's 6 months away or 18.
+At Smith Allen Group, we work with business owners across Southern California to build a deliberate path from where you are today to the strongest possible sale, whether that's 6 months away or 18.
+Restaurants, laundromats, salons, car washes, service businesses, retail operations, and everything in between.

 When to Start Planning Your Exit

-- Partnership dynamics have shifted.
-Partners who once agreed on everything now disagree on the fundamentals.
+- Partnership Dynamics Have Shifted Partners who once agreed on everything now disagree on the fundamentals.
 Rather than letting the relationship deteriorate further, a planned exit protects everyone's investment.

-- You want to pursue something new.
-A new concept.
+- You Want to Pursue Something New A new concept.
 A different career.
 More time with family.
 Whatever it is, selling well means having the capital and freedom to pursue it without financial pressure.

 The Exit Planning Timeline